-Section 8: Southeast 1/4 Section 9: South 1/2

-Section 16: The portion of the Northeast 1⁄4 north of the MoPac Trail; Northwest 1⁄4 ; and the portion of the Southwest 1⁄4 north of the MoPac Trail

-Section 17: Northeast 1⁄4 and the portion of the Southeast 1⁄4 north of the MoPac Trail.
+Cass County, Nebraska: Township 10 North, Range 10 East: Section 8: Southeast 1/4 Section 9: South $\frac{1}{2}$ Section 16: The portion of the Northeast 1/4 north of the MoPac Trail; Northwest 1/4-; and the portion of the Southwest 1/4 north of the MoPac Trail Section 17: Northeast 1/4 and the portion of the Southeast 1/4 north of the MoPac Trail.
 Rule 2 Continue Phase I and II Rules.

-(a) The District will continue to enforce all rules set forth in Section I, Ground Water Management Area Phases I and II.

-Rule 3 Required Certification Programs.
+The District will continue to enforce all rules set forth in Section I, (a) Groundwater Management Area Phases I and II.
+Rule 3 Required Certification Programs. (a)

-- (a) The District requires educational certification for persons engaged in the use, application and storage of nitrogen fertilizers.
+) The District requires educational certification for persons engaged in the use, application and storage of nitrogen fertilizers.
 Persons required to complete the nitrogen management certification are those that make the nitrogen management decisions on the land to be fertilized to include but not limited to: operators of agricultural lands who fertilize 20 acres or more; farm managers; commercial applicators; operators of lawn service companies; operators of golf courses; operators of sod farms; and anyone engaged in the application of manure/bio-solids/bio-liquids on five acres or more.
 The District will notify landowners when person(s) have completed nitrogen management certification.
-Nitrogen management certification can be obtained in one of four ways: - 1) Attend a nitrogen management certification class in person, - 2) Complete a Nebraska Association of Resources Districts nitrogen management certification course online, - 3) Complete a nitrogen management certification home study course and open book exam, or - 4) Obtain certification in nitrogen management from an adjoining natural resources district.
+Nitrogen management certification can be obtained in one of four ways:

+- 1) Attend a nitrogen management certification class in person, - 2) Complete a Nebraska Association of Resources Districts nitrogen management certification course online, - 3) Complete a nitrogen management certification home study course and open book exam, or - 4) Obtain certification in nitrogen management from an adjoining natural resources District.
 The operator shall provide proof of certification to the District.